metafab/text-studio/docs/SEARCH_MODES_EXAMPLES.md

 - Need wildcards but not full regex
 - SQL-style patterns are familiar
-- Matching filenames or identifiers
+- Matching lines with specific prefixes or suffixes
-- Prefix/suffix matching
+- Finding patterns that start or end lines

 ### When to Use Regex Mode